 Students in good standing may request a Leave of Absence.
-A leave of absence allows a student to return to the same semester at any registration period for up to one year from the start of the leave without the necessity of re-applying but should fill in the Leave of Absence form.
+A leave of absence allows a student to return to the same semester at any registration period for up to one year from the start of the leave without the necessity of reapplying but should fill in the Leave of Absence form.
 Students on scholarship who are in good academic standing will retain their award when returning to the College from a leave of absence not more than one year.
-The forms for readmission are available in the Dean's office.